maxemil/ALE-pipeline/TUTORIAL.md

 ### Clustering of proteins
 * prepare db of all Proteomes
 * blast all vs. all to get pairwise hits
+  * default values for coverage and e-value cutoffs, as silix can handle them
+  * increase the max number of hits to fit your dataset
 * use clustering tools such as
   * mcl or
   * silix/hifix to get clusters/OGs